alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 ##### Turn off email address check (not recommended)

-If you do not want to use this feature after 29 March 2023, you can turn it off on a file-by-file basis.
+If you do not want to use this feature after 12 April 2023, you can turn it off on a file-by-file basis.

 You should not turn this feature off if you send files that contain: